Afzal Khan (British politician): Parliamentary career

-In March 2017, he applied to be Labour's candidate in the 2017 Manchester Gorton by-election and was officially selected on 22 March.
-During the by-election, he said "I condemn the statements made by Ken Livingstone and I believe there is no place for anti-Semitism in the Labour Party."
+In March 2017, Khan applied to be Labour's candidate in the 2017 Manchester Gorton by-election and was officially selected on 22 March.
+Prior to the election, he said "I condemn the statements made by Ken Livingstone and I believe there is no place for anti-Semitism in the Labour Party."
 He added, "I have been a lifelong campaigner against racism and anti-Semitism.
 In 2008, I was awarded a CBE in part for my work encouraging greater understanding between Muslims and Jews.
 I intend to continue this work if I am elected as MP for Manchester Gorton."

 The by-election was cancelled following the dissolution of Parliament for the early general election on 8 June 2017.
-Khan was again selected for as the Labour candidate for the general election and was elected, becoming Manchester's first Muslim MP.
+Khan was elected to Parliament as MP for Manchester Gorton with 76.3% of the vote and a majority of 31,730.
 In July 2017, Khan was appointed Shadow Immigration Minister.